TripleTen experts

 Installments

-This breaks down the total cost into monthly payments made during your time at a bootcamp.
-Through TripleTen, you have the option of plans that last from three to ten months.
-If you choose to go with our lending partner, Mia Share, this schedule can extend to last from 12 to 36 months.
+This breaks down the total cost into monthly payments made during and after your time at a bootcamp.
+If you choose to go for installments with our lending partner, Lumion, this schedule can last from three to 58 months.

 This approach relieves immediate financial pressure, but ends up more expensive in the long run.
-Returning to our example: for the ten-installment plan through TripleTen, the total cost for the Software Engineering program is $12,000 over ten months.
-The shorter installment plans would be cheaper than this, but would remain more expensive than paying upfront.
+Returning to our example: for the longest 58-month installment plan, the initial deposit would be $600, and the monthly payment would be $240, but the total cost for the Software Engineering program would grow to $14,520.
+Going for shorter installment plans would lower this total cost.

 Pros Cons